Shipping Container Insulation

 - Insulation panels are perfect for a DIY insulation project, simply attaching panels to the inside of the container.

 - Blanket insulation is easy and affordable, with material lining the walls.

 - Eco-friendly insulation (such as wool or cotton) can also be used and leaves a smaller carbon footprint than competing insulation products.

 How it Works and Pricing

 Insulation works by channeling heat correctly.
 This means it can be used to insulate against extreme heat and extreme cold.
 In cold climates, the container will feel extremely cold, with metal surfaces holding on to cooler temperatures.
 This can be minimised, with a cosy temperature maintained inside, when insulation has been installed.
 In warmer temperatures, the container can start to feel like an oven, especially if it’s located in full sun.
 Insulation will minimise this heat absorption, allowing the inside to cool down.
 It is important to note that insulation may be required by law if the container is used as a living space or permanent structure.
 Shipping Containers Perth stocks a wide range of insulation products and ships Australia wide.
-Full insulation starts at $3,390 for a 10ft container and increases depending on size and modifications.
 We ship Australia wide so get in touch with one of our friendly team today to find out which insulation is best for you and your project.